vortexmakes/RKH/doc/readme.txt

 		other "extended-state" information.
 You supply this additional information by means of data members enlisted after the base structure member \c sm.
-This illustrates how to derive an state machine application from RKHSMA_T.
-Please note that the RKHSMA_T member
+This illustrates how to derive an state machine application from RKH_SMA_T.
+Please note that the RKH_SMA_T member
 		\c sm is defined as the FIRST member of the derived struct.
-		RKHSMA_T is not intended to be instantiated directly, but rather serves as the base structure for derivation of state machines in the application code.
+		RKH_SMA_T is not intended to be instantiated directly, but rather serves as the base structure for derivation of state machines in the application code.
 \li (3)	Declares and initializes the event structure \c turnon with \c TURNON